vicky-k-19/ADMM-DAD/README.md

 ```
 where `deepISTA` is the script implementing ISTA-net.

 The scripts implementing the baseline ISTA-net were provided to us by original authors of "Compressive Sensing and Neural Networks from a Statistical Learning Perspective", A. Behboodi, H. Rauhut, E. Schnoor, arXiv preprint, arXiv:2010.15658 (2020).
 For reproducibility purposes, the interested reader may contact them.

+## Citation

+If you use the code of this repository, please cite our paper.
+G. Paraskevopoulos and V. Kouni contributed to write the code of this repository.